eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.5.2.1 Required trust relationships

-The lifecycle of a Wallet Unit starts when a User decides to install an Wallet Instance application on their device.
+The lifecycle of a Wallet Unit starts when a User decides to install a Wallet Instance application on their device.
 This application in an instance of a Wallet Solution, which is provided to the User by a Wallet Provider.

 When downloading and installing the Wallet Instance, the following trust relationships are established: